cirosantilli/git-tutorial/index.md

         #c1
         #c2

-###uncommited changes
+###Uncommitted changes

-If you have not yet commited changes, git warns you and does not checkout.
+If you have not yet committed changes, git warns you and does not checkout.

-####example: checkout uncommited modification
+####Checkout uncommitted modification

 Start with [2].